 Journalism: Yearbook Concentration students are responsible for the writing, editing and photography of the pages for Harker's yearbook, The TALON.
 The emphasis of this course is the achievement of higher-level communication skills and proficiency in desktop publishing.
 Students will learn a variety of writing styles and current design trends; moreover, they will learn how to use the latest in desktop publishing software.
 Because this is an Extra Period Option course, students may take this course in addition to their full academic loads.
 The course carries one-half credit for a full year of participation.

-Prerequisite: Successful completion of Introduction to Journalism.
+Prerequisite: A- or better in Introduction to Journalism or departmental approval.

 Advanced Journalism: Yearbook Concentration (1 year/0.5 unit)